310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Kanata %}
-Where *is* Trickstar right now?
-We would like to thank them for taking care of you three.
+where *is* trickstar right now? we would like to thank them for taking care of you three.
 {% endbubble %}

 {% bubble Tetora %}